 - Universal life

-Cancer mortality rates have continued to decline in recent years, with the 5-year survival rate across all types reaching 69.9%.
-Survivors are expected to grow to over 22.1 million by 2030.
+Cancer mortality rates have declined in recent years, with the 5-year survival rate across all types reaching 69.9%.
+The number of survivors is expected to grow to over 22.1 million by 2030.
 Advancements in cancer research and treatments have made it possible for more cancer patients to live cancer-free, creating a growing need for life insurance after cancer.

 Review the sections below for guidance on finding the best life insurance policy and understanding how cancer affects life insurance eligibility and costs.